steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

    :linenos:

 In this part we start to build the topology for our simulation following a typical ns-3 workflow.
-By typical we mean that this can be done in different ways, but this one you might see regularly within ns-3 simulations.
-We start by creating the nodes that we need with the ``NodeContainer`` class.
+We start by creating the nodes that we need using the ``NodeContainer`` class.
 You can create the nodes separately but this way offers the possibility to easily assign common properties to the nodes.

-We aid ourselves by using the ``WiFiHelper`` class to set the standard to use.
+We use the ``WiFiHelper`` class to set the Wifi standard.
 Since we are working with DSSS, this means we need to use IEEE 802.11b.
-For the physical layer, we use the ``YansWifiPhyHelper::Default()`` constructor and from it, we disable any gains in the receiver and set the pcap (packet capture) tracing format at the data link layer. ns-3 supports different formats, here we picked the `RadioTap <http://www.radiotap.org/>`_ format but you can choose other format available in the helper description in its Doxygen documentation.
+For the physical layer, we use the ``YansWifiPhyHelper::Default()`` constructor, and we set the pcap (packet capture) tracing format at the data link layer. ns-3 supports different formats, here we picked the `RadioTap <http://www.radiotap.org/>`_ format but you can choose other format available in the helper description in its Doxygen documentation.
-In a similar way, we use the ``YansWifiChannelHelper`` to create our WiFi channel, where we have set the class property named ``SetPropagationDelay`` to ``ConstantSpeedPropagationDelayMode``.
-This means that the delay between the transmitter and the receiver signals is set by their distance between them, divided by the speed of light.
-The ``AddPropagationLoss`` defines how do we calculate the receiver signal strength (received power) in our model.
-In this case, we have chosen a ``FixedRssLossModel`` which sets the received power to a fixed value regardless of the position the nodes have.
-This fixed value is set to -93 dBm, but we can modify it through argument parsing.
-With these settings, we create our WiFi PHY layer channel by doing ``wifiPhy.SetChannel (wifiChannel.Create ());``.
-If you want to read more about how the helpers are implemented, you can check the
+In a similar way, we use the ``YansWifiChannelHelper`` to create our WiFi channel, where we set the class property named ``SetPropagationDelay`` to ``ConstantSpeedPropagationDelayModel``.
+This means that the delay between the transmitter and the receiver is only determined by the distance between them.

-`Yans description <http://cutebugs.net/files/wns2-yans.pdf>`_ for further details.
+The Wifi channel uses the ``RandomPropagationLossModel`` with a ``UniformRandomVariable`` that can be configured with the minLoss/maxLoss parameters.
+Note that changing the position of the nodes has no effect on the received signal strength.
+By default, 50% of the transmitted packets will be dropped at random.
+You can lower the effective packet loss rate by decreasing the minLoss parameter of the simulation.

 WiFi MAC and Net Device Helpers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^